open-telemetry/opentelemetry-go-contrib/instrumentation/github.com/labstack/echo/otelecho/example/README.md

 # labstack echo instrumentation example

 > Deprecated: Use [Labstack Echo OpenTelemetry middleware] instead.
+See the
+> [migration guide] for known incompatibilities.

 [Labstack Echo OpenTelemetry middleware]: https://github.com/labstack/echo-opentelemetry
+[migration guide]: ../MIGRATION.md

 An HTTP server using labstack echo and instrumentation.
 The server has a `/users/:id` endpoint.
 The server generates span information to